InkWarrior/Remnants-of-the-Protectorate/README.md

 - Find a way to make the Protectorate armors obtainable.
 - Fix the antennae of the second middle sections of the Protectorate Ship.
 - Continue tests for the Envoy ship and fill it with npcs.
+- Make Mech parts for the Protectorate:
+    - Protector body (maybe suited for construction).
+    - Envoy body (something for exploration).
+    - Matter manipulator-like Arm.
+- Split the store categories for the Envoy and Protectorate SAIL units.

 __NPCS__
 - Revamp dialogue for all custom npcs.